microsoft/praxxis/getting_started.md

 By default, praxxis stores no information on your notebook habits, but in order to use predictions, you need to link your install to some type of external storage, so that a machine learning model can be trained.

-In order to access the telemetry setup utility, input
+In order to access the telemetry setup utility, run

 ```
 prax u